 - As a scholarship recipient, you may be invited to meet your donor(s) at the annual Honors and Awards reception prior to the ceremony.
 Both students and donors find this meeting gratifying and enriching.

 - Participate in a Thank-a-Thon: All students benefit from the generosity of our donors.
-You will be given the opportunity to say “Thank you” at any or all three separate Thank-A-Thons over the course of the academic year.
+You will be given the opportunity to say “Thank you” at our Thank-A-Thons over the course of the academic year.
 Participation is strongly encouraged!

 Dean Klag, Lucy Meoni and Kripa Raghavan, 2016 recipient